The COVID- 19 restrictions are affecting all Americans. Here are my medical and personal opinions amid COVID-19.

 The Abortion Industry Acts Like They Are Above The Law

-They make this claim because, according to the CDC, 1.2% of abortions are performed after 21 weeks (this 1.2 % includes all abortions from 21 weeks till full-term).
+They make this claim because, according to the CDC, 1.2% of abortions are performed after 21 weeks (this 1.2 % includes all abortions from 21 weeks till full term).

-Remember the age of viability, when a baby can survive outside the womb, is 23.5-24 weeks.
+Remember, the age of viability, when a baby can survive outside the womb, is 23.5-24 weeks.

-The mathematical fact is that 1.2% of 862,320 total abortions equals 10,347 babies aborted every year after 21 weeks, or 28 per day.
+The mathematical fact is that 1.2% of 862,320 abortions equals 10,347 babies aborted yearly after 21 weeks or 28 per day.

-The abortion industry’s argument that late-term abortions are rare to the point of irrelevance only makes sense if you personally believe that 10,347 babies per year after 21 weeks of pregnancy are unimportant and irrelevant.
+The abortion industry’s argument that late-term abortions are rare to the point of irrelevance only makes sense if you believe that 10,347 babies per year after 21 weeks of pregnancy are unimportant and irrelevant.

 Perhaps it is too much to ask, but I want the arguments of my opponents to make sense.